Court Filing References Secret Special Counsel Investigation. Here's What It Might Be

 As reporters and lawyers for President Trump speculate about the end of the investigation into Russian interference in the 2016 election, the special counsel threw a curveball this week.

 Defendants typically get credit for that sort of cooperation when they are sentenced.
-But the memo by prosecutors Brandon Van Grack and Zainab Ahmad suggested "some of that benefit may not be fully realized at this time because the investigations in which he has provided assistance are ongoing."
+But the memo by prosecutors Brandon Van Grack and Zainab Ahmad suggested that "some of that benefit may not be fully realized at this time because the investigations in which he has provided assistance are ongoing."

 That news, combined with the disclosure that Flynn had met with government investigators 19 times in the past year, set off a new and frenetic round of guessing about what mysterious other areas the special counsel and others at the Justice Department are examining.